rtCamp/docs.rtcamp.com/rtbiz/core/dev/entity/company/index.md

 ##### `post_table_columns( $columns )`

-Modifies the columns array for new sequence for Company List Table, i.e., Country, Offerings, etc. This method is overridden from `Rtbiz_Entity` parent class.
+Modifies the columns array for new sequence for Company List Table, i.e., Country, Products, etc. This method is overridden from `Rtbiz_Entity` parent class.

 ``` php
 @param $columns array - Existing columns for Company List Table.